holuspokus/homebridge-pioneer-avr-2025/README.md

 1. **Install Homebridge**: Follow the [Homebridge Installation Guide](https://github.com/homebridge/homebridge/wiki).
 2. **Install the Plugin**: Use the Homebridge Web Interface (Config-UI) to install **homebridge-pioneer-avr-2025**.

+### Migration from 0.1.6 to 0.2.0
+Nothing to do, just Restart Homebridge if needed.

 ### Migration from 0.1.4 to 0.2.0
 To complete the migration from version 0.1.4 to 0.2.0 of the plugin, you need to open the plugin configuration in the Homebridge Config UI and save it, make no changes.
 This ensures that the new configuration format is applied and the plugin can start without issues.
 Restart Homebridge.
 The plugin analyzes the config.json file and adjusts it automatically; in this case, another restart of Homebridge is necessary.